Planck units

-Variants of the basic idea of Planck units exist, such as alternate choices of normalization that give other numeric values to one or more of the four constants above.
+Variants of the basic idea of Planck units exist, such as alternate choices of normalization that give other numerical values to one or more of the four constants above.

 Introduction

 Any system of measurement may be assigned a mutually independent set of base quantities and associated base units, from which all other quantities and units may be derived.
 In the International System of Units, for example, the SI base quantities include length with the associated unit of the metre.
 In the system of Planck units, a similar set of base quantities and associated units may be selected, in terms of which other quantities and coherent units may be expressed.
 The Planck unit of length has become known as the Planck length, and the Planck unit of time is known as the Planck time, but this nomenclature has not been established as extending to all quantities.